tekumara/notes/determined-ai.md

 pip install determined-cli
 ```

 `det notebook start -c .` Start a notebook on the cluster with contents of current dir
+`det notebook list -a` Show notebooks created by any user, not just yourself
 `det shell start` Start a shell on the cluster
 `det experiment create const.yaml .` Create experiment defined in *const.yaml* with model def in current dir
 `det tensorboard start 1` Start tensorboard to inspect experiment 1
+`det user login admin` authenticate as admin for the next 30 days, or until logged out

+## Users

+Experiments and notebooks are visible to everyone, regardless of who created them.

+By default the cli will authenticate as user `determined`

 ## Determined container images